CodeProSpecialist/Bull-Market-Advanced-Stock-Market-Trading-Robot-for-Alpaca/README.md

  and the stock market trading robot keeps looking for chances to buy more stocks from the list of stock symbols.

-     The functions consider account’s available cash and day trade limit, which is a good practice.
-Additionally, bearish conditions and the past 6-month performance are considered before buying a stock to avoid buying into a downtrending stock.

  Never buy any stock less than 200 dollars with a stock robot because the stock is too unstable to work very well with a stock robot.
 More stable price increases will work the best with a stock robot and that would be stock that is 200 dollars or more,